Jordan Hicks (American football): 2015

-On May 14, 2015, the Philadelphia Eagles signed Hicks to a four-year, $2.99 million contract that includes a signing bonus of $652,732.
+On May 14, 2015, the Eagles signed Hicks to a four-year, $2.99 million contract that included a signing bonus of $652,732.

-Throughout his first training camp, he competed against Mychal Kendricks, Kiko Alonso, Demeco Ryans, and Najee Goode for a starting inside linebacker job in defensive coordinator Billy Davis' base 3-4 defense.
-Head coach Chip Kelly named him the backup inside linebacker behind starters Kendricks and Ryans to starts the regular season.
+Throughout his first training camp, he competed against Mychal Kendricks, Kiko Alonso, Demeco Ryans, and Najee Goode for a starting inside linebacker job in defensive coordinator Billy Davis's base 3-4 defense.
+Head coach Chip Kelly named him the backup inside linebacker behind starters Kendricks and Ryans to begin the regular season.